 The Cil Inn

-Sold off rather than listed.
+Sold off rather than listed by useless Cadw or taken to St Fagans.
 What a crime against humanity!
 What would the old miners say?
 This pub used to be the best!
-Why it wasn’t listed by Cadw amazes us!?
+Why it wasn’t protected amazes us!?

-Recently reopened.
-Will visit soon.
 If you need a plasterer then you’ll find one in here.
-A slightly longer stroll to the ‘Albion’ Kebab house – a place of the utmost quality for discerning gentlemen, black-tie only.
+A place of the utmost quality for discerning gentlemen, black-tie only.
 Full breakfast every morning, open 26 hours a day (sometimes), Sunday dinners, drunken kebabs and burgers on the weekend – you name it – the Albion’s got it!

 The Con Club